Levain Bakery Chocolate Chip Walnut Cookies

 • 2 teaspoons vanilla extract

-• 2 cups Semi-sweet Chocolate Chips
+• 12 ounces Semi-sweet Chocolate Chips

-• 2 cups Walnuts roughly chopped
+• 2 cups Walnuts toasted and roughly chopped

 Instructions

 • In a large mixing bowl, cream together cold cubed butter, brown sugar, and sugar for 4 minutes or until creamy.
+1 cup (226 g, 2 sticks) Cold Unsalted Butter 1 cup (213 g) Light Brown Sugar ½ cup (100 g) Granulated Sugar

 • Add eggs, one at a time, mixing well after each one.
 Add vanilla extract.
+2 large Eggs 2 teaspoons vanilla extract

 • Bake for 10-12 minutes or until golden brown on the top.
 Let them rest for at least 10 minutes to set.